Jim is currently a freelance broadcaster for UNC Greensboro baseball/softball on ESPN+.

 Jim was a Studio Host at Learfield IMG College in Winston-Salem, North Carolina for Syracuse football and St John’s Men’s Basketball.
 He was in charge of editing/launching highlights, providing college football/basketball score updates, logging broadcast sponsorships and communicating with broadcasters on site.

 On May 16, 2022, Jim Ferchland signed a summer league contract to be the baseball play-by-play voice of the Danville Otterbots in the Appalachian League.
-He was responsible for calling all home games and scheduling the team’s home online streams.
+He was responsible for calling all home games and scheduling the team’s home online streams in southern central Virginia.

 Jim is the also voice of the Felician Golden Falcons since October 2, 2020.
 Felician University is a Division II school located in Rutherford, New Jersey.
 He called games for men’s/women’s basketball, men’s/women’s lacrosse, softball and baseball.
 In his second year with the team, he added volleyball and soccer to his repertoire.